shinabarger/coding_test_1/README.md

 # coding_test_1
-In class test for SI 539, Web Dev class at University of Michigan
+This assignment is an class test for SI 539, Web Dev class at University of Michigan.

+For more information about me, visit www.davidshinabarger.com